georgebrowntech/MARKED-final-project-assignment-submission-estebanGeorgeBrown/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.

 ## Instructions
-clone repo
+clone repo .
-npm install in root directory
+-npm install in root directory .
-another terminal cd into backend and npm install npm run start from root directory nodemon server.js from backend
+-another terminal cd into backend and npm install .
+-npm run start from root directory .
+-nodemon server.js from backend .

-on mac:
+-on mac:
-only npm run start from root directory
+-only npm run start from root directory

+## Members

+Esteban Guzman StudentID:101028810 .

 ## Development server